German Archaeological Institute: Post-war history (1945–)

 The Baghdad division was founded in 1955 and the Tehran division in 1961.
 In 1967, the Commission for Ancient History and Epigraphy, which had been established in 1955, was brought under the DAI's umbrella to facilitate the study of textual material recovered from archaeological excavations.
 The Lisbon division was founded in 1971 and subsequently closed in 1999, with its library passing under the control of the Portuguese Directorate General for Cultural Heritage.
 The Sana'a Office in Yemen was opened in 1978.
 The Commission for General and Comparative Archaeology (KAVA) was established in Bonn in 1979; it was later redubbed the Commission for Archaeology of Non-European Cultures (KAAK).
 The Damascus Office was established in 1980.
-With the outbreak of the Iran-Iraq War in 1980, the Baghdad division's library and offices were largely relocated to Berlin and it ceased excavations, shifting its focus to heritage protection.
+With the outbreak of the Iran–Iraq War in 1980, the Baghdad division's library and offices were largely relocated to Berlin and it ceased excavations, shifting its focus to heritage protection.
+The Istanbul division relocated to the former German embassy building in 1989.
 The Eurasian Division was established in 1995, to pursue research in Eastern Europe and Central Asia, which had become possible following the dissolution of the Soviet Union.
 The Tehran Office became part of the new division in 1996.
 The Damascus, Sana'a, and Baghdad Offices were placed under the control of a new Eastern Division, based at the DAI's headquarters in Berlin in 1996.
 The Ulaanbaatar research centre was founded in Mongolia in 2007 under the umbrella of KAAK.
 The Beijing Office was established in 2009.
 The Baghdad office resumed archaeological excavations in Iraqi Kurdistan resumed in 2011, and in southern Iraq in 2015.
-Following the outbreak of the Syrian Civil War in 2011, the Damascus Office shifted its base to Amman in Jordan, where it formed a close partnership with the German Protestant Institute of Archaeology of the Holy Land (GPIA).
+Following the outbreak of the Syrian civil war in 2011, the Damascus Office shifted its base to Amman in Jordan, where it formed a close partnership with the German Protestant Institute of Archaeology of the Holy Land (GPIA).
 Parts of the Damascus library were relocated to Berlin.
 The DAI and GPIA jointly established a new research centre in Amman in 2019, which has effectively subsumed the Damascus office.
 With the outbreak of the Yemeni Civil War in 2014, the Sana'a office's buildings in Sana'a were closed and its main focus has shifted to Northeast Africa, where it had been active since 2009.
 The Budapest research centre was set up in June 2016.